-My Chambord French press is a 4 cup coffee maker, 0.5 l, 17 oz.
-The frame has a bronze finish giving a little bit of a vintage feel to it.
+My Chambord French press is a 4-cup coffee maker, 0.5 l, 17 oz.
+The frame has a bronze finish, giving it a little vintage feel.
 And I love it; it is so easy to use and makes the whole ritual of coffee making so much more pleasurable for me.

-I used to have another French press (not a Bodum) before but it broke, didn’t even last for a year.
+I used to have another French press (not a Bodum) before, but it broke and didn’t even last for a year.
 So the first thing that I checked before buying this was the beaker Chambord uses borosilicate glass, which is more resistant to thermal shock; in layman’s terms, it can better withstand heat.
-The glass also appears a bit thicker compared with the first french press that I had.
+The glass also appears a bit thicker than the first french press I had.

-Washing it is simple, you can even easily dismantle the filter, spiral plate, cross plate, and the plunger rod if you really want to get into the nook and cranny of it.
+Washing it is simple; you can even easily dismantle the filter, spiral plate, cross plate, and plunger rod if you really want to get into the nook and cranny of it.

 A small user guide in the box shows instructions on how to use the French press.
 But if you are a visual person like me, you can watch the YouTube video I shared here.